 An active presence on social media will help your media outreach campaign in the long run.
-Every now and then, post information which is relevant to your industry and which your audience will find helpful.
+Every now and then, post information that is relevant to your industry and content that your audience will find helpful.
 Comment on posts shared by other thought leaders in your field.
 Interact with your followers and respond to comments on your posts.

 People who believe you care about them even when you don’t have a product to promote are more likely to listen when you do have a new product.

 6. Profile your audience

 Who are you trying to reach with this media outreach campaign?
 Where does your audience hang out?
 With this in mind, what is the best way to communicate with them?

 Answering these questions will help you with the next step.